You don't have to feel guilty about living with your parents - unless you're not pulling your weight

 There are so many out there who find themselves in the same position.
 Globally and locally young folk are struggling to keep up; many choosing to move back home because living on their own is just too expensive.

-Buzzfeed recently also featured an article about how furniture stores are targeting the parents of millenials because they are struggling and are increasingly more likely to live with their parents or move back home.
+Buzzfeed featured an article about how furniture stores are targeting the parents of millennials because they are struggling and are increasingly more likely to live with their parents or move back home.

 WATCH: Why more and more millenials aren't leaving the nest